uvicpraxis/uvicpraxis.github.io/playerStories.md

 # Player Stories

 Among the most fascinating aspects of games are the stories players tell with them.
-This 2021-22 speaker series attends to how we study, document, and narrate play.
+This 2021-22 [Praxis Studio](https://uvicpraxis.github.io/) speaker series attends to how we study, document, and narrate play.

 If the event is public + online, then below we provide a zoom URL after the event's title.
 Thank you!